 A 36 hole venue set in a delighful countryside setting on the outskirts of Cardiff, easy to find and totally tailor made for society trips.
 Cottrell Park celebrated 20 years of existence in 2016 and is constantly moving further forward.
 In a golfing area rich in quality and quantity too, their progress has been impressive, culminating in the honour of being awarded the Welsh Golf Club of the Year for 2015.
-They’ve also gained a Trip Advisor Certificate of Excellence for the third year running this year.
+They have also recently been awarded a Trip Advisor Certificate of Excellence for the fourth year running in 2018.

 Both layouts were designed to Championship standard and both have equal amounts of attention lavished on them.
 The Mackintosh is a gently undulating parkland layout notable in looks for its collection of 300 year old mature trees that dominate the landscape.
 Some of them sit in the middle of the fairways requiring some good course management and club selection.
 It’s a theme that continues all the way round, with a few dog legs to conquer and some blind shots out there too.
 The greens are quite superb as well, very true and they do reward.